-iv.
+- iv.
 Questions.
 The hearing administrator or body may pose questions directly to any individual providing information in the hearing.
-The affected/reporting individualcomplainant(s) (if applicable), and responding student organization representative may propose questions to be answered by one another, but questions must be directed to the hearing administrator or chair of the hearing body rather than to the individual directly.
+The complainant(s) (if applicable), and responding student organization representative may propose questions to be answered by one another, but questions must be directed to the hearing administrator or chair of the hearing body rather than to the individual directly.
 The hearing administrator or chair will determine whether questions or potential information are appropriate for review as part of the formal hearing at their discretion.
-In formal hearings falling under the jurisdiction of the Title IX Policy, questioning of participants in the hearing and determinations of relevancy will be made as described in the Title IX Policy.
+In formal hearings falling under the jurisdiction of the Title IX Policy, questioning of participants in the hearing and determinations of relevancy will be made as described in the Title IX Policy. - v.
+Information. - a.

-v.
-Information.

-- a.
 Additional information, including, but not limited to, reports, witness statements, communications, or other documentation may also be reviewed in a hearing.
 Any such documentation that was reasonably available during a University investigation, but which was not provided during the course of the investigation by the student organization representative or other individuals afforded an opportunity to do so, will not be considered.
 Any additional information must be submitted to the Student Conduct Authority immediately upon discovery of such information.
 In cases falling under the jurisdiction of the Title IX Policy, information will be relied upon for determination of responsibility if subject to questioning as described in the Title IX Policy. - b.
 Individuals may decline to provide information or answer questions posed in a hearing.
 However, the hearing body will make a decision on responsibility after considering the information that is shared as a part of the formal hearing. - c.
-Past violations of the responding student organizations, witnesses, or reporting individual(s) will be excluded from the hearing unless deemed relevant by the administrator or chair of the hearing body.
+Past violations of the responding student organizations, witnesses, or reporting individual(s) will be excluded from the hearing unless deemed relevant by the administrator or chair of the hearing body. - d.

-- d.
 Past behavior of a responding student organization may be reviewed as an aggravating or mitigating factor for consideration in assigning appropriate outcomes if the responding student organization is found responsible for a violation. - e.
-Affected/reporting individualsComplainants and responding student organization representatives may submit an impact statement to the appropriate Student Conduct Authority three business days prior to the formal hearing.
-Impact statements are considered an element of the hearing record and accessible for review by an affected/reporting individualcomplainant and responding student organization in the event there is a finding of responsibility.
-If applicable, the affected/reporting individualcomplainant and responding student organization representative may review the impact statement and provide a response within a reasonable time and by such method as determined by the Student Conduct Authority. - f.
-Consideration of information for a determination regarding responsibility is limited to that information presented in the formal hearing.
-Information that is discovered in a separate hearing or proceeding originating from the same reported incident may be introduced in a formal hearing. - vi.
-Hearing record.
-There will be a single record, such as a digital audio recording of all formal hearings.
-Deliberations will not be recorded.
-This recording will be the property of the University but will be made available for the affected/reporting individualcomplainant(s) or responding student organization representatives to review upon request.
-Any recordings of the hearing without the acknowledgement and permission of involved individuals is prohibited.
+Complainants and responding student organization representatives may submit an impact statement to the appropriate Student Conduct Authority three business days prior to the formal hearing.
+Impact statements are considered an element of the hearing record and accessible for review by a complainant and responding student organization in the event there is a finding of responsibility.
+If applicable, the complainant and responding student organization representative may review the impact statement and provide a response within a reasonable time and by such method as determined by the Student Conduct Authority.